 The Department of Revenue report indicated that the companies filing such notices stated that their FAS 109 deductions would total approximately \$178.1 billion, which would result in corporate tax savings of \$535 million at the applicable tax rates in the years in which the deductions will be claimed.
 Corporations are required to claim deductions over a seven-year period starting in tax year 2012.
 These deductions are expected to result in corporate tax savings (and corresponding Commonwealth corporate tax revenue reductions) of \$76 million to \$79 million annually for tax years 2012 through 2018, inclusive.
-See "FISCAL 2012 AND FISCAL 2013 - Fiscal 2013" for information on the delay of the implementation of the FAS 109 deduction for one year, which was enacted as part of the fiscal 2013 budget.
+See "FISCAL 2013 AND FISCAL 2014 - Fiscal 2013" for information on the delay of the implementation of the FAS 109 deduction for one year, which was enacted as part of the fiscal 2013 budget and fiscal 2014 budget.